July 5 marks the 25th anniversary of the premiere of Seinfeld. This piece originally ran on March 15, 2013.

 Seinfeld has fully permeated the contemporary lexicon, and it goes well beyond phrases the show coined.
 Sure, "master of your domain" and "Soup Nazi" will always be with us, but the show also left its mark on everyday phrases and occurrences.
-Even though it's been off the air for, gulp, fifteen years, sometimes it seems like Seinfeld will always be with us; there are so many quotidian objects or actions that now can never bump against you without the show insidiously flashing through your brain.
+Even though it's been off the air for, gulp, more than fifteen years, sometimes it seems like Seinfeld will always be with us; there are so many quotidian objects or actions that now can never bump against you without the show insidiously flashing through your brain.
 Admit it: You can't hear "helllooo" without hearing it in Jerry Seinfeld's voice.

 ...
 Newman.
 You have to say "Newman" after any protracted vocalization of "hello."
 Even if it's not meant to be sneering, you must complete this circuit lest there be a rift in the universe.